yzpang/gold-off-policy-text-gen-iclr21/README.md

 (3) In ```./fairseq/models/bart/hub_interface.py```, see the modification [here](https://github.com/pytorch/fairseq/issues/1971#issuecomment-610724245).
 The above is already implemented in this repo.
 But if we're reimplementing the GOLD code in the latest fairseq, we need to beware of this issue (and keep the three modifications in mind).

+Note: These changes should ONLY be made for BART models.

 ### How to run?

 #### Training